 - 2MPG & CO2 emissionsThe Honda NSX’s fuel economy and CO2 emissions are a bit disappointing given the presence of hybrid technology

-- 5Interior & comfort - currently readingThe Honda’s impressive design flair is as evident inside the car as it is on the outside
+- 5Interior, dashboard & comfort - currently readingThe Honda’s impressive design flair is as evident inside the car as it is on the outside